UnderstandLingBV/Tuktu/README.md

 - The [NLP](modules/nlp) submodule.
 This module contains some algorithms on Natural Language Processing.
 - The [NoSQL](modules/nosql) submodule.
 This module contains standard methods to read or write from and to some popular NoSQL systems.
 - The [Social](modules/social) submodule.
 This module contains generators for social media and some basic processors.
+- The [Web](modules/web) submodule.
+This module will deal with HTTP traffic and has functionality for performing wb analytics.